Chris--B/advent-of-code/README.md

 ### Info
 All solutions here use the `cargo-aoc` framework for running and benchmarking the puzzles.
 To get started using it, consult it's README in its repo [here](https://github.com/gobanos/cargo-aoc).

-I use `cargo-aoc 0.2.0` installed locally.
-There may be issues if you mis-match versions of the library (pulled by Cargo during builds) and the runner (isntalled with `cargo install`).
+I use `cargo-aoc 0.3.0` installed locally.
+There may be issues if you mis-match versions of the library (downloaded by Cargo during builds) and the runner (installed with `cargo install`).

 ### Building
 Each year lives in isolation and must be built from its directory.